bign86/bign86.github.io/content/posts/2010-01-19-backups_tar.md

 ## Options review

-To be more clear let's do a review of the options used
+Here is a review of the options used in this howto

 | Option         |                                                             |
 |:--------------:| ----------------------------------------------------------- |